 We deeply thank the City of Minneapolis for the financial support it provided through the Partnership Engagement Fund.
 This project would not be possible without it.

-This activity is also made possible by the voters of Minnesota through grants from the Minnesota State Arts Board, including an Operating Support grant, thanks to a legislative appropriation from the arts and cultural heritage fund.
+This activity is made possible by the voters of Minnesota through grants from the Minnesota State Arts Board, including an Operating Support grant, thanks to a legislative appropriation from the arts and cultural heritage fund.